 # do not show these fields if unattended mode is disabled unless $settings[:unattended] ... end

-#3 Updated by Paul Kelly about 9 years ago
+#3 Updated by Paul Kelly over 9 years ago

 - Status changed from New to Resolved